 Acutus Medical Reports Third Quarter 2022 Financial Results

-CARLSBAD, Calif., Nov.
-10, 2022 (GLOBE NEWSWIRE) -- Acutus Medical, Inc. ("Acutus" or the "Company") AFIB, an arrhythmia management company focused on improving the way cardiac arrhythmias are diagnosed and treated, today reported results for the third quarter of 2022.
+/EIN News/ -- CARLSBAD, Calif., Nov.
+10, 2022 (GLOBE NEWSWIRE) -- Acutus Medical, Inc. (“Acutus” or the “Company”) (Nasdaq: AFIB), an arrhythmia management company focused on improving the way cardiac arrhythmias are diagnosed and treated, today reported results for the third quarter of 2022.

 Recent Updates: